acele-happy/acele-happy/README.md

 # Hello! 👋 I'm Acele Happy

 Welcome to my GitHub profile!
-I'm a full-stack developer with a strong passion for backend development.
+I'm a full-stack developer focused on crafting practical tools and systems that make everyday challenges easier to tackle.

 ## About Me
 - 🔭 I’m currently majoring in Software Engineering